YaleDecisionNeuro/PsychTaskFramework/README.md

 * Task scripts load the settings; populate it with session values; load or create the participant data file; if needed, generate trials for the participant; open PTB screen; run whatever blocks necessary, with whatever settings necessary; and close the screen.
 Typical call to the block is `Data = runBlock(Data, settings);`.
 * Block script receives the participant data and the settings specific to it.
 It iterates through the trials that it's been set to display, providing the trial script trial-specific settings and storing each trial's data.
 After all trials are finished, it appends the collected data and the settings used to `Data.recordedBlocks`.
 * Trial scripts determine what order the trial phases should be displayed in; it passes to them, and receives from them, the gradual collection of data in the trial.
 It returns this data to the block script.
-Typical call to the trial script is `trialData = drawTrial(trialSettings, blockSettings);`.
+Typical call to the trial script is `trialData = runTrial(trialSettings, blockSettings);`.
 * Task scripts determine what to display and for how long.
 They collect data and turn it back over to the trial script.
 The typical call is `trialData = handleResponse(trialData, trialSettings, blockSettings);`.

 ----